Executive Interim Management

 What is an executive interim manager?

-An interim executive is a type of interim manager whose experience and expertise is at the executive-board level.
+An executive interim manager is a type of interim manager whose experience and expertise is at the executive-board level.

 Many interims operate at or close to this level but even the ones who do not typically have experience reporting into board-level and working with and advising its members.

-For some, this means there is no meaningful distinction between ‘interim manager’ and an ‘interim executive’ and the two terms do get used synonymously sometimes.
+For some, this means there is no meaningful distinction between ‘interim manager’ and an ‘executive interim manager’ and the two terms do get used synonymously sometimes.

 However, there is a technical difference.
-In short, an interim executive offers the expertise of a seasoned executive on an interim basis.
+In short, an executive interim manager offers the expertise of a seasoned executive on an interim basis.

-(If you need help finding the right interim executive for your organisation, Practicus provides one of the leading interim management services in the UK.)
+(If you need help finding the right interim executive for your organisation, Practicus provides one of the leading services in the UK.)

 Executive Interim Management Vs Executive Search

 How does an organisation gain a top chief executive within a week?

 This is a more common issue than some might expect.
 When you’re looking for a highly-accomplished chief executive there are only two real options: executive interim recruitment or executive search.

 Both will enable you to find top talent but only one of them will do it quickly.
-Interim management.
 That’s not to say that executive search is inferior.
 The two are just different.

 Imagine a scenario where an organisation has lost its CEO suddenly.
 Perhaps, they’ve had to be removed because confidence has been lost.
 Equally, the CEO may have had to terminate their position at short notice due to personal circumstances.

 Whatever the scenario, the point is the organisation has some massive challenges and without a talented CEO it faces worsening outcomes.

 The complication is that it can take 12 months and longer to attract and agree a new permanent post-holder.
-The solution is to combine both interim management and executive search options.
+The solution is to combine both executive interim management and executive search options.